markitosgv/JWTRefreshTokenBundle/README.md

 }
 ```

-This refresh token is persisted in RefreshToken entity.
+The refresh token is persisted as a `RefreshTokenInterface` object.
 After that, when your JWT valid token expires, if you want to get a new one you can proceed in two ways:

 - Send you user credentials again to /api/login_check.
 This generates another JWT with another Refresh Token.
 - Ask to renew valid JWT with our refresh token.
 Make a POST call to /api/token/refresh url with refresh token as payload.
 In this way, you can always get a valid JWT without asking for user credentials.
-But **you must notice** if refresh token is still valid.
-Your refresh token do not change but valid datetime will increase.
+But **you must check** if the refresh token is still valid.
+Your refresh token will not change but its TTL will increase.

 ***Note that when a refresh token is consumed and the config option `single_use` is set to `true` the token will no longer be valid.***